-Coding: Automated or human process through which documents are examined and evaluated using predetermined codes, and the results of those comparisons are logged.
+Coding: Automated or human process by which documents are examined and evaluated using pre-determined codes, and the results recorded.
 Coding usually identifies names, dates, and relevant terms or phrases.
 Coding may be structured (limited to the selection of one of a finite number of choices), or unstructured (a narrative comment about a document).
 Coding may be objective, i.e., the name of the sender or the date, or subjective, i.e., evaluation as to the relevancy or probative value of documents.
+See Bibliographical/Objective Coding and Subjective Coding.